 The proposed Project will use solar photovoltaic technology to generate electricity.
 At this time, it is expected that the solar modules will be mounted on fixed steel supports and arranged in the form of 14 arrays, each of 0.714 MW AC.
 Northland will continue to consider mounting solar modules onto a solar tracking support system, however this report has been prepared assuming a fixed steel support system will be used.
 Electricity generated by solar photovoltaic modules from each array will be converted from direct current (DC) to alternating current (AC) by an inverter, and subsequently stepped up from a medium voltage to 115 kV in order to connect to the Hydro One transmission system.
-The interconnection point will be either at the intersection of Highway 668 and Concessions 8 and 9 or at the intersection of Highway 668 and Concessions 6 and 7, both interconnection points are west of the Project location.
+The interconnection point will be at the intersection of Highway 668 and Concessions 8 and 9, approximately 21 km west of the Project location.